-3.2 FIELD METHODOLOGIES
+3.3 FIELD METHODOLOGIES

 The following sections present a summary of the field procedures that will be followed during the site-wide groundwater monitoring program.
-Field activities will be conducted in accordance with the approved Field Method Guidelines (FMGs) established for use at all GM sites.
-Generic FMGs related to sample collection, field quality control samples, sample handling and shipping, field instrument use and calibration, and equipment decontamination are provided in Attachment B. The approved Quality Assurance Project Plan (QAPP) contained in the RFI Work Plan does not include Container, Preservation, Shipping, and Packaging Requirements for the Biodegradation Parameters required for Monitoring of Natural Attenuation (MNA) parameters.
-Therefore, a table of these requirements is provided in Table 3-2.
+Field activities will be conducted in accordance with the approved Field Method Guidelines (FMGs) established for use at MLC sites.
+Generic FMGs related to sample collection, field quality control samples, sample handling and shipping, field instrument use and calibration, and equipment decontamination are provided in Attachment B.

-3.2.1 Water Level Monitoring
+3.3.1 Water Level Monitoring

 Prior to groundwater sampling and during each semiannual sampling event a round of water levels will be collected from all wells included in the site-wide groundwater monitoring plan (Table 3-1).
+Additionally, water levels will be measured during each semiannual event at Unit 3S wells MW 16, 29, 59, and 84, as proposed in the 2009 annual groundwater monitoring report, to provide additional potentiometric detail between the AOC-1 South Court and former WWTP area VOC plumes.
 FMGs related to water level measurement are presented in Attachment C.

-3.2.2 Monitoring Well Network Maintenance
+3.3.2 Monitoring Well Network Maintenance